-In order to achieve our vision, we have identified three key strategic objectives:
+In order to achieve our vision, we have three key strategic objectives:

 - Transforming out of hospital care (through joining up health and social care and enable seven day working)

-- The All Together Better Alliance programme is working on transforming out of hospital care.
-To find out more please visit https://atbsunderland.org.uk/
+The All Together Better Alliance programme is working on transforming out of hospital care.
+You can find out more on the All Together Better website.

-- The Path to Excellence programme is a five year transformation programme of in hospital health care in South Tyneside and Sunderland.
-To find out more about Path to Excellence, please visit https://pathtoexcellence.org.uk
+The Path to Excellence programme is a five-year transformation programme of in-hospital health care in South Tyneside and Sunderland.
+You can find out more on the Path to Excellence website.

 - Enabling self-care and sustainability to ensure the NHS can survive and thrive in the future

-- The Sunderland Urgent care consultation concluded with the decision to have an urgent treatment centre located at Pallion Health Centre with five Sunderland Extended Access Services located throughout the city.
-To find out more about the Sunderland urgent care consultation, visit https://sunderlandccg.nhs.uk/getinvolved/urgent-care-services/
+The Sunderland urgent care consultation concluded with the decision to have an urgent treatment centre located at Pallion Health Centre, with five Sunderland Extended Access Services located throughout the city.
+You can find out more about the Sunderland urgent care consultation in our Get Involved section.

 Our health challenges

-We have a passion for improving health and health services for the people of Sunderland and to achieve this we will work with patients, carers, service providers, partners and our stakeholders.
+We are passionate about improving health and health services for the people of Sunderland and to achieve this we will work with patients, carers, service providers, partners and our stakeholders.

 To respond to our health challenges, a joint assessment of local needs with Sunderland City Council recommended that those commissioning services in Sunderland prioritise the following: